arun-kr-reddy/notes/notes/operating_system.md

   - page table is itself split into smaller chunks
 - **multilevel page tables:** page table is spread over many pages, page directory (outer page table) tracks the PFNs of the page table pages, depending on how large the page table is we may need more than 2 levels also (64bit arch may need 7 levels), in case of TLB miss multiple accesses to memory required to access all levels of page tables so very expensive
   ![](./media/operating_systems/linear_vs_multilevel_pagetable.png)
-  address translation: first few bits of VA to identify outer page table entry, next few bits to index next level of PTEs
+  for address translation first few bits of VA to identify outer page table entry, next few bits to index next level of PTEs
   ![](./media/operating_systems/multilevel_pagetable_address.png)

 ### demand paging